Celemony/ARA_SDK/README.md

 ### AAX SDK

-To use AAX, set the variable ARA_AAX_SDK_DIR to your local copy of the AAX SDK when generating the ARA example projects.
-The AAX SDK is not publicly available so there is no install script for it.
-Instead, it must be manually downloaded from Avid after registering with them.
+The ARA AAX integration is an optional part of the AAX SDK and not included here.
+The AAX SDK can be downloaded from Avid after registering with them, see [Avid's developer site](https://developer.avid.com/aax/).

 ## Optional JUCE ARA Example